NYPL/metadata-documentation/resources/glossary.md

 <a name="research-libraries"></a>
 <dt>Research Libraries</dt>
-<dd>library system consisting of the <a href="#stephen-a-schwarzman-building">Stephen A. Schwarzman Building</a>, <a href="#schomburg-center-for-research-in-black-culture">Schomburg Center for Research in Black Culture</a>, and <a href="#library-for-the-performing-arts">Library for the Performing Arts</a> as well as <a href="#collections-research-services">Collections & Research Services</a>; most collections are non-circulating and managed separately from the Branch Libraries system</dd>
+<dd>library system consisting of the <a href="#stephen-a-schwarzman-building">Stephen A. Schwarzman Building</a>, <a href="#schomburg-center-for-research-in-black-culture">Schomburg Center for Research in Black Culture</a>, and <a href="#library-for-the-performing-arts">Library for the Performing Arts</a> as well as <a href="#collections-research-services">Collections and Research Services</a>; most collections are non-circulating and managed separately from the Branch Libraries system</dd>

 <a name="resource-description-access"></a>
 <dt>Resource Description and Access</dt>